 For more information about how to script specific attributes, please refer to the respective device's "Member" chapter.

-Event Listeners can be added to the Configuration dialog and provide a simple way of listening to triggers from connected devices.
+Event Listeners can be added in the Configuration dialog and provide a simple way of listening to triggers from connected devices.

 Please see the chapter Event Listener for a detailed description of its functionality and the respective Phidget device's "Event" chapter for an overview (with examples and description) over the possible events raised by each device.